Skylar Park

-Skylar Mi-Young Zanetel Park (/ˈskaɪl.əɹ ˈpɑːɹk/; born June 6, 1999) is a Canadian taekwondo athlete.
+Skylar Mi-Young Zanetel Park (/ˈskaɪl.əɹ ˈpɑːɹk/; born 6 June 1999) is a Canadian taekwondo athlete.
 She is the reigning Pan American Games champion after she won gold in Santiago at the 2023 Pan American Games and won a bronze medal at the 2019 World Taekwondo Championships.
 Park also won the gold medal at the 2018 Pan American Taekwondo Championships on the women's 57 kg weight category.
 She represented Canada at the 2020 Summer Olympics in the women's 57 kg weight category.
 Park won Bronze at the 2024 Summer Olympics in Women's 57 kg Taekwondo.

 Career

-Park started practicing taekwondo as a toddler and had earned her black belt at her parents' taekwondo school in Winnipeg by the age of seven.
+Park started practicing taekwondo as a toddler and had earned her black belt at her parents' taekwondo school (TRP Academy) in Winnipeg by the age of seven.